OCR-tech/AdaptDL/README.md

 **AdaptDL** is a Python-based real-time object detection system using deep learning with voice commands for surveillance applications.

 The system detects target objects from a webcam in real-time using a deep learning model, and overlays bounding boxes and labels on the detected objects in the video stream.
 It features functionality based on user-input voice commands, including selecting target objects, saving snapshots, and generating sound alerts.
-The system adapts to user preferences based on voice command history and surrounding environments.
+The system adapts to user preferences based on voice command history and environments.

 <br/>
 <p align="center">